rodjek/puppet-lint/developer/tutorial/index.md

   * Familiarity with the rspec testing framework

 ## Setup
-First, lets get a skeleton project set up.
-In this tutorial we're going to write a new check that ensures that manifest files end with a newline, so the first thing we need to do is create a folder for our project.
-For convention's sake, I recommend going with `puppet-lint-<something descriptive>-check`.
+First, get a skeleton project set up.
+In this tutorial, you will write a new check that ensures that manifest files end with a newline.
+The first thing you need to do is create a folder for our project.
+For convention's sake, you should use `puppet-lint-<something descriptive>-check`.

 {% highlight console %}
 $ mkdir puppet-lint-trailing_newline-check
 {% endhighlight %}

-Now, you should be using some sort of version control to manage this project, I prefer git so that's what I'm going to show in this tutorial.
-If you're making the check public, I recommend publishing the repository on [GitHub](https://github.com).
-If you don't have an account, go and create one now (it's free for open source projects).
+You should be using some sort of version control to manage this project, This tutorial will use git as it's version control.
+If you're making the check public, you should consider publishing the repository on [GitHub](https://github.com).
+If you don't have an account, [go and create one now (it's free for open source projects).](https://github.com/join)

 {% highlight console %}
 $ cd puppet-lint-trailing_newline-check